DockittDockitt

 Does cropping a PDF permanently remove the hidden content?

-In most PDF editors, cropping sets a CropBox that hides content outside the crop area but doesn't delete it — the hidden content is still technically in the file.
-Dockitt sets the CropBox on each page, which is the standard approach.
-The hidden content outside the crop area is not visible and not accessible in normal PDF viewers.
+No. Cropping sets a CropBox that hides content outside the crop area but does not delete it.
+The hidden content is still technically in the file but is not visible or accessible in normal PDF viewers.

-Currently the tool works by setting margins rather than targeting a specific paper size.
-If you need to crop to an exact dimension, measure the difference between the current page size and your target size, and set the margins accordingly.
+The tool works by setting margins rather than targeting a specific paper size.
+If you need to crop to an exact dimension, measure the difference between the current page size and your target size and set the margins accordingly.

 Will cropping reduce the file size?

 Not significantly.
-Since the content outside the crop area is hidden rather than deleted from the file data, the file size remains similar.
-For a smaller file, run the cropped PDF through the Compress PDF tool afterward.
+Since the content outside the crop area is hidden rather than deleted, the file size remains similar.
+For a smaller file, run the cropped PDF through the Compress PDF tool afterwards.

 Can I crop a landscape PDF?